 Under Argentine law, acceptance may be (1) express, or (2) implied when it results from events or acts which lead to presume such acceptance, unless the law requires and express manifestation or the parties have agreed to subject validity of the contract to certain formalities.

 Although there are no rules regarding the acceptance of contracts through “clicking”, we understand that clicking should be judged as implied consent.
 In order to support this position, it is advisable that the parties, previously to initiating their relationship, agree through the ETA or other agreement in writing and handwritten signature to this acceptance method as a valid means of expressing their consent and issuing instructions in connection with future trading.
+[Is the best way of agreeing to this concept in the ETA in writing?]

 In connection with contract formalities, the ACC provides as a general principle that parties to an agreement are free to choose the form of their contract in order to safeguard their deal.
 Such freedom is only restricted when the law expressly establishes a certain formality for the act.
 In this respect, contracts for an amount over $10.000 must be entered into in writing (which would be interpreted as opposed to verbally).